DB Vertrieb GmbH Charge on Credit Card – What Is It?

 Before disputing the transaction, compare the charge with:

-• Your Deutsche Bahn or DB Navigator booking history
+• Your Deutsche Bahn booking history

 • Email receipts and ticket confirmations